rakshit087/blog-posts/cl6zd3vob01ocbinv9xgk3yzk.md

 Week 4 to 7 went smoothly, since I got accustomed to speaking in public, sharing my ideas, by the week 7 I also started knowing a lot of fellows and connected to them on Twitter and other socials.

 During Week 6 and 7 the emphasise was on working on a project idea and present it to our mentors.
-I was so glad when my project idea was praised by my mentor as well as other peeps in Fellowship.
+I felt proud when my project idea was praised by my mentor as well as other peeps in Fellowship.

 My idea was Translat3 which is a a decentralized localization platform, where you will be able to localize your projects in a given language and translators will be rewarded for right translations.